sigstore/docs/content/en/gitsign/usage.md

 | GITSIGN_OIDC_REDIRECT_URL | ✅                 |                                  | OIDC Redirect URL                                                                                                                                                                                                                          |
 | GITSIGN_REKOR_URL         | ✅                 | https://rekor.sigstore.dev       | Address of Rekor server                                                                                                                                                                                                                    |

-For environment variables that support `Sigstore Prefix`, the values may be provided with either a `GITSIGN_` or `SIGSTORE_` prefix - e.g.
+For environment variables that support `sigstore Prefix`, the values may be provided with either a `GITSIGN_` or `SIGSTORE_` prefix - e.g.
 `GITSIGN_CONNECTOR_ID` or `SIGSTORE_CONNECTOR_ID`.
 If both environment variables are set, `GITSIGN_` prefix takes priority.